Noxshus/noxshus.github.io/_posts/2020-4-16-A-Guide-To-All-Tyranny-Achievements.md

 **Sloppy Seconds**: After completing Barik's companion quests, travel between areas until a random event occurs where you can suggest that Barik bathes.
 Simply don't.
 For some reaosn this achievement doesn't trigger immediately - you'll have to wait till the end of the run for it to appear.

 **The Prosecution Rests**: Convict an Archon in Tunon's court.
 This is best done in either this run, or the next.
 When you're summoned for trial by Tunon, you'll first be able to present evidence against one of the Archons.
-On this run, you should pick Graven Ashe, as you'll have easily accumulated enough evidence to convict him.
+On this run, you should pick the Voices, as you'll have easily accumulated enough evidence to convict them.
 Important notes:

 - If you fight Bleden Mark before the trial, you won't be able to convict either Archon.
+You can fight him afterwards.
 - If you murdered Graven Ashe, or the Voices of Nerat before going to the trial, you also won't be able to convict either of them.

 **Final Judgement**: Force Tunon to submit to you.
 During Act 3, you'll be called by Tunon to stand trial.
 Bring 3 companions with you which have a Loyalty of 3+ (one is probably enough, but the conversations are interesting!) and also have a Favor of 4 with Tunon.
 As long as you're respectful to Tunon, he should concede your innocence.
 If you miss this, you can also pick this up in the second run.